cindyker/HomeSpawnPlus/DEV_NOTES.md

 what logging facility they want to use at runtime (such as log4j or logback).
 It would be great if Bukkit used this mature logging framework instead, perhaps MC-API will change this.
-In the meantime, HSP chooses to bind itself to a highly performant future-proof logging framework rather than a slow performing one simply for convenience.
+In the meantime, HSP chooses to bind itself to a highly performant future-proof logging framework rather than a less performant one simply for convenience.

 == Maven